We are based in North Sulawesi, at the heart of the Coral Triangle.

 They connected with Marco Segre Reinach, marine biologist and owner of Coral Eye, and Anna Clerici, then resort manager.
 Together, they began analysing waste flows on Bangka Island and exploring practical, locally adapted solutions.

-Our founding and advisory team: a coalition of ocean lovers who share the vision of eradicating plastic pollution
+A coalition of ocean lovers who share the vision of eradicating plastic pollution.

 Dr Miriam Weber, Marine Biologist, Researcher, Networker